Import MIDI File Dialog

 - Check this for each track you want to import.

-- Harmonic Context
+- Harmonic Content

 - Check this for each track that contains tonal music (pitched instruments).
 The more the better.
 Leave unchecked for drums and percussion.